UAlbertaALTLab/morphodict/docs/developers-guide.md

 USE_TEST_DB=true
 ```

-These are environment variables that affect whether Django is in debug
+These are environment variables that affect whether Django is in debug mode
-mode and whether Django should use `./CreeDictionary/test_db.sqlite3`
+and whether Django should use a smaller test database.
-instead of the full `db.sqlite3` which must be built from
-non-redistributable files.

 The environment variables go into effect when using `pipenv shell`, or by
 running a program with `pipenv run`.
 However, `pytest` is configured to